The Soul-making School

 “Linearity does not come naturally to me.
 It kills my imagination.
 Nothing happens.
 No bell rings.
 No moment of here and now.
 No moment that says yes.
 Without these, I am not alive.
 I prefer the pleasure of the journey through the spiral.
 Relax.
 Enjoy the spiral.
 If you miss something on the first round, don't worry.
 You might pick it up on the second—or third—or ninth.
 It doesn't matter.
 Relax.
 Timing is everything.
 If the bell does ring, it will resonate through all the rungs of your spiral.
 If it doesn't ring, it is the wrong spiral— or the wrong time— or there is no bell.”

-—Emer, student of The Soul-making School
+— Natalie, student of The Soul-making School 2025

 Spring Semester: